cesanta/frozen/README.md

 int json_vprintf(struct json_out *, const char *fmt, va_list ap);
 ```

-Generate formatted output into a given sting buffer, auto-escaping keys.
+Generate formatted output into a given string buffer, auto-escaping keys.
 This is a superset of printf() function, with extra format specifiers:
  - `%B` print json boolean, `true` or `false`.
 Accepts an `int`.
  - `%Q` print quoted escaped string or `null`.
 Accepts a `const char *`.